webiny/docs.webiny.com/docs/guides/headless-react-native-tutorial.md

 We'll also create one another content model named **Channel** which we'll use to group `announcements`.

-Go back to content model view by pressing back button from the content model editor.
+Go back to the content model view from the content model editor.
 Again, click on the "plus" icon in the lower right corner of the screen and enter the details in the dialog as follow:

 ![New Content Model Dialog](/img/guides/headless-react-native-tutorial/channel-content-model.png)

-Once again upon form submission we'll be redirected to content model editor.
+Once again, upon form submission, we'll be redirected to the content model editor.
 Let's add two fields: `Name` as a `Text` and `Announcements` as `Reference` field with multiple values.
 They will match every channel's name and announcements list (content), respectively.

 ![Channel Model](/img/guides/headless-react-native-tutorial/channel-content-model-editor.png)

 :::note
-Make sure you toggle on the `use as list of references` option for `Reference` Field. <br />
+Make sure you toggle on the `use as list of references` option for the `Reference` Field. <br />
 This way we can easily link multiple `announcements` to a `channel`
 :::